MarcinOrlowski/weekday-plasmoid/README.md

  * If you do not want color mixing to happen, ensure top layer color's transparency is set to `255` (full opaque).
  * If you enable separate configuration for "Future/Past Saturday/Sunday", corresponding background color set for "Future/Past" will not be used and cell colors will only be blended with default widget background color.

-#### Fake calendar ####

-To make theme testing easier you can enable "Use fake calendar" feature and manually configure several parameters normally obtained from the calendar and set it to any values helpful for testing  that would otherwise not ever occur (i.e. week starts on Wednesday).
-Currently "Use fake calendar" option overrides include:

- * **Fake Today**: Specify what day you want to be considered "Today".
- * **Fake month last day**: Tricks widget into believing month ends in week being displayed and lets you specify the last day of the month.
-Helpful while testing "Month last day" theme marker
- * **Fake week start day**: Set your fake first day of the week.

-**NOTE:** Both "Fake Today" and "Fake month last day" feature previous/next navigation buttons.
-These will automatically commit
-"Use Fake Calendar" option as enabled.
-This may not be reflected by "Apply" button so hitting "Cancel" will not disable fake calendar feature.
-You need to uncheck this option and "Apply" or, in case you made more changes to the settings you do not want to apply, close and reopen settings window, then uncheck "Use Fake Calendar" and "Apply" to disable it.

-#### Theme testing checklist ####

-While testing your theme, the following cases should be validated.
-The following checklist assumes Monday is first day of the week (thus occupies first cell in the grid), the last is Sunday.
-This only matters for testing.

- 1. Today in Wednesday: see if past and future days differ from Today.
- 1. If using separate style for Saturday/Sunday:
-    1. Set Today to Friday and see if weekend is visually different from Today and past days.
-    1. Set Today to Sunday to see if weekdays differ from Saturday.
- 1. If using separate style for Past Saturday/Sunday:
-    1. Set week to start on Wednesday, so weekend days are in the middle of grid.
- 1. If using end of the month marker:
-    1. Set both Today and Last Month Day to the same day to ensure it won't blend.
-    1. Set Last Month Day to Monday, Friday and Saturday to see if it is still clearly visible.
-    1. Set Last Month Day to Tuesday and Today to Wednesday to see if it is still visible.

 ---